jh-wong1/jh-wong1.github.io/_posts/2023-05-24-AI images classification.md

-The next task is to classify AI generated image compare to real image.
+My next task is to classify AI generated image compare to real image.
 As the quality of AI-generated images has rapidly increased, leading to concerns of authenticity and trustworthiness.
 Therefore this task is to attempt using computer vision to differentiate between the two types of images.

 The task can be found in [Kaggle](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) and further information in [the paper](https://arxiv.org/abs/2303.14126).